hefredd/Daily_Python_Challenges/README.md

-This are the daily challenges from the freeCodeCamp.
+These are the daily challenges from the freeCodeCamp that i try to solve.
 Feel free to check them out daily.